junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Dean has to lean on the edge of the table, hands holding his own weight, closing his eyes.
 Taking a long breath in, giving a long breath out.

 In the darkness behind his eyelid, he sees Cas.
-He sees Cas storming into that barn, staring him down with the holy power from the upstairs; he sees Cas frowning, sitting on the bench telling him something he wouldn't tell any other being exist; he sees Cas pinning him on the wall of the green room, eyes stern and pointy, right before he volunteers to face the anger of an archangel; he sees Cas spitting blood, Cas laughing with him outside that brothel, the drunk Cas, the gluttony Cas, the... the rain of flesh and blood when Lucifer kills him, then the Leviathans kill him, the purgatory, the fallen angel, the Mark of Cain.
+He sees Cas storming into that barn, staring him down with the holy power from the Divine; he sees Cas frowning, sitting on the bench telling him something he wouldn't tell any other being ever existed; he sees Cas pinning him on the wall of the green room, eyes stern and pointy, right before he volunteers to face the anger of an archangel; he sees Cas spitting blood, Cas laughing with him outside that brothel, the drunk Cas, the gluttony Cas, the... the rain of flesh and blood when Lucifer kills him, then the Leviathans kill him, the purgatory, the fallen angels, the Mark of Cain...

 Dean draws in a sharp breath.
 It wasn't even six months ago when he had to burn his body, thinking this time Cas wouldn't come back.
 What gets burned stays dead.
 But he always come back, he's always there.
 And here he is, sitting right across the dining table, in their home, telling him he has to be sure, because... because a stupid love spell tells him love is a moron chasing after a blonde instead of...